 Blood is crucial to the functioning of the human body.
-It is a liquid formed of three components: plasma, which carries a significant number of substances necessary for our life, and three types of cells: red blood cells, white blood cells, and platelets.
+It is formed of three components: plasma, which carries proteins, sugars, salts and hormones necessary for life, and three types of cells: red blood cells, white blood cells, and platelets.

 Problems associated with platelets

-There are three types of problems associated with platelets:
+There are three types of problems associated with blood platelets:

-This is the most frequent problem, however, most of the time it does not have repercussions because, although there are fewer platelets, they are still able to ensure a correct haemostasis (normal blood circulation without bleeding).
-If the number of platelets is very low, the patient will have cardinal problems and haemorrhages.
+This is the most frequent problem, however, most of the time it does not have repercussions because, although there are fewer platelets, they are still able to ensure correct haemostasis (normal blood circulation without bleeding).
+If you have low blood platelets, the patient will likely have cardiac problems and haemorrhages.

 An increased platelet count is a physiological defence mechanism in cases of inflammation and infection.
-If the platelet count is too high, there is an increased risk of thrombosis.
+If you have high blood platelets, there is an increased risk of blood clotting and thromboses forming.
 The clearest example of this problem occurs in a blood disease called essential thrombocythaemia (ET).
 Patients with ET have too many platelets in their blood and they may have two to five times more platelets than usual.
 Another frequent cause of high platelets can be an underlying medical problem, such as having an iron deficiency, cancer haemolytic anaemia or an infection.
 This form of thrombocytosis is called reactive thrombocytosis and requires treating the underlying problem.